mido/mido/README.rst

 Todo
 -----

-   - Message.opcode should probably be changed to 'status' or 'status_byte'.

    - make the last few modifications to the basic API

    - add an __iter__() method to ports.
 It is unclear whether this should